ankit9973432800/javascript-quiz-by-ankit/README.md

-# javascript-quiz-by-ankit
-🎯 JavaScript Quiz App is a simple and fun web-based quiz game built using HTML, CSS, and JavaScript. 📚 Test your JS knowledge with multiple-choice questions 💡 🎨 Instant feedback with color highlights (✅ / ❌) 🏁 View your final score and try again to improve! ⚡ No libraries or frameworks — just clean, vanilla code!
+🧠 JavaScript Quiz App

+This is a simple and interactive JavaScript Quiz App built using HTML, CSS, and Vanilla JavaScript.
+It presents multiple-choice questions one by one, highlights correct/incorrect answers, and displays the final score with an option to restart the quiz.

+📌 Features

+- ✅ Multiple-choice questions
+- ✅ Instant feedback (green/red color on options)
+- ✅ Score calculation and display
+- ✅ “Next” button to navigate through questions
+- ✅ “Play Again” functionality after quiz ends
+- ✅ Fully responsive and clean UI

+🧱 Project Structure

+📁 js-quiz-app/
+├── index.html 👉 Main structure (HTML)
+├── style.css 👉 Styling and layout
+├── script.js 👉 Quiz logic using JavaScript
+└── README.md 👉 Project documentation

+🙋‍♂️ Author
+Ankit Kumar Keshri
+📧 ankit9973432800@gmail.com
+🌐 GitHub | LinkedIn